 - Relief from jaw strain or discomfort

-By correcting the underlying skeletal issue, patients often experience both functional and aesthetic benefits.
+By correcting the underlying skeletal issue, surgical orthodontics helps improve both function and overall quality of life.

 Is Surgical Orthodontics Safe?

 Yes.
-Surgical orthodontics is a well-established and carefully planned procedure performed by trained specialists.
-Dr. Dong works closely with your surgical team to ensure a safe, coordinated treatment process from start to finish.
+Surgical orthodontics is a well-established and carefully planned treatment performed by experienced specialists.
+Dr. Stella works closely with your surgical team throughout the entire process to ensure coordinated care, patient safety, and predictable results.

 Frequently Asked Questions

-Patients often have questions about this newer technology.
-These answers can help you better understand how LightForce works.
+Patients often have questions about jaw surgeries.
+These answers can help you better understand how jaw surgery works.

 Will I Need Surgery for My Orthodontic Treatment?